Unified Algorithms for RL with Decision-Estimation Coefficients: PAC, Reward-Free, Preference-Based Learning, and Beyond: Preliminaries

 \paragraph{Algorithm description} In each episode $t$, \cref{alg:E2D-TA} maintains a randomized model estimator $\mu^t\in\Delta(\cM)$, and uses it to obtain a distribution of policies $p^t\in\Delta(\Pi)$ by minimizing the following risk function (cf. Line~\ref{line:e2d-pt}):

-This risk function instantiates the E2D meta-algorithm with randomized estimators~\citep[Algorithm 3]{foster2021statistical} with divergence $\wtdH^2$.
 The algorithm then samples a policy $\pi^t\sim p^t$, executes $\pi^t$, and observes $(o^t, r^t)$ from the environment (Line~\ref{line:e2d-execute}).

-Core to our algorithm is the subroutine for updating our randomized model estimator $\mu^t$: Inspired by~\citet{agarwal2022model}, we use a \emph{\Vovkalg} subroutine that performs an exponential weights update on $\mu^t(M)$ using a linear combination of the log-likelihood $\log\P^{M,\pi^t}(o^t)$ for the observation, and the negative squared $L_2$ loss $-\ltwo{\br^t - \bR^M(o^t)}^2$ for the reward (cf. Line~\ref{line:e2d-ta}).
-An important feature of this subroutine is the learning rate $\etap\le 1/2$, which is smaller compared to e.g. Vovk's aggregating algorithm~\citep{vovk1995game} which uses $\etap=1$.
-As we will see shortly, this difference is crucial and allows a stronger estimation guarantee that is suitable for our purpose.
-As an intuition, exponential weights with $\exp(\etap \log\P^{M,\pi^t}(o^t))=(\P^{M,\pi^t}(o^t))^{\etap}$ with $\etap\le 1/2$ is equivalent to computing the \emph{tempered posterior} in a Bayesian setting~\citep{bhattacharya2019bayesian,alquier2020concentration} (hence our name ``tempered''), whereas $\etap=1$ computes the \emph{exact} posterior (see~\cref{appendix:discussion-aggregation} for a derivation).
+Finally, the algorithm updates the randomized model estimator $\mu^t$ using the \emph{\Vovkalg} subroutine, which performs an exponential weights update on $\mu^t(M)$ using a linear combination of the log-likelihood $\log\P^{M,\pi^t}(o^t)$ for the observation, and the negative squared $L_2$ loss $-\| \br^t - \bR^M(o^t)\|_2^2$ for the reward (cf. Line~\ref{line:e2d-ta}).

+A key feature of the Tempered aggregation subroutine is the learning rate $\etap\le 1/2$, which is smaller than the learning rate of $\etap=1$ used in Vovk's aggregating algorithm~\citep{vovk1995game}.
+This smaller learning rate allows Tempered Aggregation to achieve a slightly stronger estimation guarantee than Vovk's algorithm, making it suitable for our purpose.
+Intuitively, exponential weights with $\exp(\etap \log\P^{M,\pi^t}(o^t))=(\P^{M,\pi^t}(o^t))^{\etap}$ with $\etap\le 1/2$ is equivalent to computing the \emph{tempered posterior} in a Bayesian setting~\citep{bhattacharya2019bayesian,alquier2020concentration} (hence our name ``tempered''), whereas $\etap=1$ computes the \emph{exact} posterior (see~\crefapp{C.1}{appendix:discussion-aggregation} for a derivation).

+With the estimation guarantee of the Tempered aggregation subroutine, \cref{alg:E2D-TA} achieves the following regret guarantee; see~\crefapp{C.3}{appendix:general-e2d} for the proof. \begin{proposition}[Regret guarantee for \etod{}] Choosing $\etap=\etar=1/3$,~\cref{alg:E2D-TA} achieves the following with probability at least $1-\delta$:

+\end{proposition} In typical problems (see examples in~\cref{section:bellman-rep}), the DEC scales as $\odec_\gamma(\cM)\le \tO(d/\gamma)$, where $d$ is some structural complexity (such as Eluder dimension) of $\cM$.
+In this case,~\cref{thm:E2D-TA} with the optimal choice of $\gamma>0$ implies a regret bound

+which has the optimal $\sqrt{T}$ scaling in $T$, and depends on both the structural complexity $d$ as well as log-cardinality of the model class $\cM$.
+The proof of~\cref{thm:E2D-TA} builds upon the analysis of E2D meta-algorithms~\citep{foster2021statistical} combined with the online estimation guarantee for the \Vovkalg~subroutine (\crefapp{C.2}{corollary:restate-lemma-tempered-aggregation}).

+We remark that \etod~is slightly different from the instantiations of the E2D meta-algorithms in~\citet{foster2021statistical}, which use either Vovk's aggregating algorithm or problem-specific estimation subroutines outputting a \emph{deterministic} model estimator.
+While the original instantiation of E2D in \citet{foster2021statistical} may also achieve the upper bound of \cref{thm:E2D-TA}, we here introduce the modified algorithm \etod{} since it could easily generalize to learning goals other than no-regret learning (\cref{sec:gen-dec}), the main purpose of this paper.